dellaquilamaster/UNISim-tool/README.md

 ````
 The available physics models are:
 * SequentialDecay : used to simulate reactions with the sequential decay of one or more excited nuclei.
+* RutherfordScattering : used to simulate elastic scattering processes according to the Rutherford cross-section.
 Additional physics models will be implemented in the near future.
 Following, a detailed explanation of each available physics model:
 * SequentialDecay : This model can simulate sequential reactions where one or more of the products of the reaction can decay in additional decay products.
 One of the additional decay product can decay in other decay products and so on.
 The novelty of this model is that it can simulate ad arbitrary number of steps with an arbitrary number of particles and excited nuclei, each of those with an arbitrary decay pattern and an arbitrary spectroscopy.